jdede/inet-showcases/docs/wireless/crosstalk/index.md

 This case is demonstrated by two example simulations.
 In the first one, the hosts are using one scalar radio medium, and in the second one each pair of hosts is on a different radio medium.
 -->

-In the first configuration, the hosts use the same radio medium module.
+In the first configuration for this case, the hosts use the same radio medium module.
 The simulation can be run by choosing the `IndependentFrequencyBandsOneScalarRadioMediumModule` configuration from the ini file.
 The video below shows the hosts communicating:

-<video autoplay loop controls src="independent2.mp4" onclick="this.paused ? this.play() : this.pause();"></video>
+<p><video autoplay loop controls src="independent2.mp4" onclick="this.paused ? this.play() : this.pause();"></video></p>
 <!--internal video recoding, animation speed none, playback speed 0.59, zoom 1.69, display message name and message class off, run until #159-->

 Since host-pairs communicate on independent channels, there is no interference. `host1` and `host3` can transmit simultaneously, and their transmissions are correctly receivable by both destination hosts.
 Note that all transmissions are sent to all hosts by the radio medium module.